Legal Advice for Compensation Insurance Claims & TPD Payouts

 Your eye injury compensation will be calculated based on the severity of your injury and its impact on your life.
 Please know you should not have to suffer when the negligence of another person or party harms you.

-According to Safe Work Australia, there are more than 2,000 work-related eye injury incidents annually in Queensland.
+According to Safe Work Australia, there are more than 2,000 eyesight workplace injuries annually in Queensland, often due to inadequate eye protection.
 However, not all eye accidents happen at work.
-Regardless of how your injury occurred, you could be entitled to make an eye injury compensation claim.
+Regardless of how your injury occurred, you could be entitled to make an eye injury workers’ compensation claim.
 Here are some of the common causes of eye damage:

 1. Blunt Force Trauma